FSx for Windows File Server volumes - Amazon Elastic Container Service

 You cannot use FSx for Windows File Server volumes in a Windows containers on Fargate configuration.

 You can use FSx for Windows File Server to deploy Windows workloads that require access to shared external storage, highly-available Regional storage, or high-throughput storage.
-You can mount one or more FSx for Windows File Server file system volumes to an ECS container that runs on an ECS Windows instance.
-You can share FSx for Windows File Server file system volumes between multiple ECS containers within a single ECS task.
+You can mount one or more FSx for Windows File Server file system volumes to an Amazon ECS container that runs on an Amazon ECS Windows instance.
+You can share FSx for Windows File Server file system volumes between multiple Amazon ECS containers within a single Amazon ECS task.

 To enable the use of FSx for Windows File Server with ECS, include the FSx for Windows File Server file system ID and the related information in a task definition.
 This is in the following example task definition JSON snippet.
 Before you create and run a task definition, you need the following.

 • An ECS Windows EC2 instance that's joined to a valid domain.
-It can be hosted by an Amazon Directory Service for Microsoft Active Directory, On-premises Active Directory or self-hosted Active Directory on Amazon EC2.
+It can be hosted by an Amazon Directory Service for Microsoft Active Directory, on-premises Active Directory or self-hosted Active Directory on Amazon EC2.

-• An Amazon Secrets Manager secret or Systems Manager parameter that contains the credentials that are used to domain join the Active Directory and attach the FSx for Windows File Server file system.
+• An Amazon Secrets Manager secret or Systems Manager parameter that contains the credentials that are used to join the Active Directory domain and attach the FSx for Windows File Server file system.
 The credential values are the name and password credentials that you entered when creating the Active Directory.

 The following sections describe how to get started using FSx for Windows File Server with Amazon ECS.